iterative/dvc.org/content/docs/use-cases/versioning-data-and-model-files/index.md

 ```

 However, we can checkout certain parts only, for example if we want to keep the
-latest source code and model but rewind to the previous dataset only:
+latest source code and model versions, but rewind to the previous version of the
+dataset:

 ```dvc
 $ git checkout v1.0 images.dvc